-Travel Report: MGM Hotel and Casino – Macau, China.
+Travel Report: MGM Hotel & Casino Macau.

 At the centre of it all stands a giant floor-to-ceiling water sky cylindrical aquarium.
 Because… you know… they could.